perrykyle/ToDo/README.md

 2. Navigate to the "Authenticate" tab and Follow the steps to gain a Token
     - You should only have to do this once!
 The token will be saved in your .env file
 3. Navigate to the "Refresh Tasks" tab and click "Refresh Tasks"
-    - This will add all of the existing tasks from the GUI into your Microsoft ToDo Applicaton
+    - This will add all of the existing tasks from the GUI into your Microsoft ToDo Applicaton along with the "Tomorrow" and "New Tasks" lists

 That's it!
 You can now use the application to manage your weekly tasks.

-To incorporate your upcoming tasks, just enter your reminders into Apple Reminders under the "New Tasks" list.
-ToDo will automatically add these tasks to your schedule and will let you know when it is time to complete them.
+To incorporate your upcoming tasks, follow these steps:
+1. Open your "Settings" app on your iOS device
+2. Locate "Reminders"
+3. Click "Accounts"
+4. Click "Add Account"
+5. Click "Outlook"
+6. Add your Microsoft Account
+7. Enable Reminders and Click "Save"

+Now you should see your "New Tasks" list in Apple Reminders, along with the other lists from Microsoft ToDo.

 To incoporate Siri, follow these steps:
 1. Open your Settings app on your iOS device